Different Functional Testing Types Explained in Detail

 The importance of testing is clearly conveyed in the words of Robert Webb, CIO of Etihad “I know that software testers can make the company more profitable, make it safer, and help it grow faster.
 If they make your testing faster and get your new apps out there, you can be more competitive.
 And if they can do that while lowering costs, that’s remarkable.”

 How well the application functions based on customer requirements is covered in functional testing.
 Functional testing can be undoubtedly considered as the most important of all, because it directly deals with the customer perspective and customer requirements.
+And in above post we discussed different functional testing types to check every functionality of the application.

 If you are looking for implementing test automation for your web and mobile apps, functional tests for stable features become the best candidates.
 Testsigma, a cloud-based test automation tool is a tool that has made the automation of such test cases very easy and inclusive, as it allows automation to be done in simple English – no coding required.